The upgrade Fixlet in the Support site will not upgrade a remote server correctly. Run the full IEM server installer to perform the upgrade.

 Resolving the problem

-Remote database setups may encounter problems during upgrade and require resetting database connection settings after manually running the TEM Server installer.
+Remote database setups may encounter problems during upgrade and require resetting database connection settings after manually running the IEM Server installer.
 The upgrade Fixlet in the Support site will not upgrade a Server correctly and you should run the full Server installer to perform the upgrade.
 The upgrade process may reset remote database configurations on the server, the Troubleshooting steps section will help you find any configurations that are incorrect after the upgrade.

 Pre-Upgrade Check List: